wiryadev/koin-compiler-playground/README.md

 - getProperty(key) <T>

 Scope Structure (@Scope)
-- @Scope on a type
+- @Scope on a type T -> generated scoped { T } in given scope
-- @ScopedIn?
-- @ScopedIn for factory definitions? (visibility problem)
+- except if tagged @Factory, @ViewModel or any kind of factory component